ShouryaAswal/ShouryaAswal/README.md

 ### 📅 Fun Facts about me

-> "I can solve a rubic cube in 16 seconds 🤓"
+"I can solve a rubic cube in 16 seconds 🤓"

-> "I am a huge anime/manga nerd 🤓🤓"
+"I am a huge anime/manga nerd 🤓🤓"

-> "I am 1800 rated on chess.com 🤓🤓🤓"
+"I am 1800 rated on chess.com 🤓🤓🤓"

-> "I can recite the complete periodic table from memory 🤓🤓🤓🤓"
+"I can recite the whole periodic table from memory 🤓🤓🤓🤓"

 ---

 ### 📊 Visitor Count